 As an alternative to the unsupported official app, TTV Stream is a supported, unofficial app that provides access to Twitch.
 Many people love it.
 If you experience problems with the defunct Twitch app, try this unofficial solution.

 Direct any web browser to “ttvstream.com” and click “Add Channel.”
 You may need to sign in again.
 Follow the prompts until the channel is added.
 As above, if the TTV Stream app doesn’t appear immediately in the Home menu, restart your Roku by navigating to Settings > System > System Restart from the Roku Home screen.

 Open the TTV Stream app, and follow the on-screen instructions.
 Head to “ttvstream.com/link” and enter the six-character code displayed on your Roku device.
 Follow the prompts to link your Twitch account to TTV Stream.
 Once completed, you’ll have immediate access to the TTV Stream interface on your Roku device.

 You may have heard of Twitched and Twitched Zero.
 These unofficial Twitch apps for Roku no longer exist.
 Their developer says they were “removed by Roku at the request of Twitch Interactive,” but the other apps above are good alternatives.

-It would be nice if Amazon offered official Roku support, but I suspect they see Roku as a rival to the Amazon Fire TV.
-It’s nice that Twitched fills in the gaps here; my thanks to Cord Cutters News for pointing it out.
+It would be nice if Amazon offered official Roku support, but we suspect they see Roku as a rival to the Amazon Fire TV.